kambiz-kalhor/project1-data-collection/README.txt

 #########################################################
 BUG REPORT:
-first bug: at the end of the second step   -------->  its because of BacDive database i found a wired flaw in BacDive database : here in this code we remove the rows with the same species name , the result is a dataframe with 8681 row. now if we remove the rows with the same ID, the result will be a dataframe with 18040 rows. this means that there are some species with the same name but with different ID
+first bug: at the end of the second step   -------- >  its because of BacDive database I found a wired flaw in BacDive database : here in this code we remove the rows with the same species name , the result is a dataframe with 8681 row. now if we remove the rows with the same ID, the result will be a dataframe with 18040 rows. this means that there are some species with the same name but with different ID

+Second bug: some wierd characters   -------- >  i dont know why they appear in text although i removed all aother characterz but they still  appear in the text characters like ------> Â i will solve this in my next meeting with my ml teacher.

 #########################################################
 TO DO LIST
 1-write a regex for salinity
-2-find the best way to deal with unicode problems 3-add some details about my regex for better documentation using debuggex (I already added one example "view_temperature regex.PNG")
+2-add some details about my regex for better documentation using debuggex (I already added one example "view_temperature regex.PNG")
-4-
+3-